dataloop/dataloop-support/docs/endpoints/self-hosted_statsite.md

 529b7fc2-2de5-4525-983a-184c8f43c085.production.agent.flush.size.stdev 1.338330 1436185723
 ```

 Here we can see the fingerprint first, then the dot seperator between the metric paths followed by the value and timestamp.
-If you have a malformed fingerprint.metric.path then metrics won't display in dataloop
+If you have a malformed `fingerprint.metric.path` then metrics won't display in Dataloop

 Once you have confirmed it's working against localhost port 2004 you can flip it back to sending to dataloop.
 Metrics will appear under the agent fingerprint that you used.